Centroida/SwiftImageCarousel/README.md

 }
 ```

-## Issues
+## Known Issues

-  No issues so far with the framework no matter whether it is used in portrait mode or in landscape mode.
-  And this is why we put it up here for everybody to use - we would love you to share comments and give ideas.
+- Changing contentImageURLs should update the carousel.

+ <b>Any more of these are welcomed!</b>

 ## Requirements

 SwiftImageCarousel was tested and is working with the latest available version of software - XCode Version 8.2.1 and Swift 3.0.

 ## License

-Copyright (c) 2017 Centroida

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-SOFTWARE.
+SwiftImageCarousel is released under the MIT license.
+See LICENSE for details.